 Next we will need Windows 10 distribution source files (in our example – Windows 10 x64 Pro).
 MDT does not allow you to work directly with the ISO files, so you need to manually extract source files.
 The easiest way is to mount Windows 10 ISO installation media (SW_DVD5_Win_Pro_10_1511_64BITMLF_X20-82454.iso) from File Explorer to a virtual drive (right click on ISO file and select Mount).

-Performing MDT 2013 Configuration
+Performing MDT 2013 Configuration to Deploy Windows 10

 We are ready to start configuring MDT 2013.
 Launch Deployment Workbench console, right click on Deployment Share and create new once (New Deployment Share).

 Using Deployment Share Wizard select deployment share path (C:\DeploymentShare).

 Change the deployment share name or leave it as default (DeploymentShare$) and click on Next.

 Tip.
 Character “$” in the name of share means that the network folder is hidden from network users

 After the end of the wizard, open the folder C:\DeploymentShare.

 This directory stores the images of operating systems, drivers, settings, and application packages.
 This folder is portable and it can be transferred to other MDT server.

 To allow all network clients to connect to the created network share, you need in Share permissions of folder DeploymentShare$, add Everyone group with Read access permissions.